Williams: Texas A&M's absence from NCAA men's basketball tournament 'defies logic'

 “I just didn’t think they could absorb anything else physically, mentally or emotionally,” he said.

-The Aggies continue in the NIT to host Oregon on either Saturday or Sunday.
-Williams said they will spend the next few days regrouping to put a better performance on the floor than that of the emotionally-heavy Tuesday.
+The Aggies will continue in the NIT against Oregon at 11 a.m.
+Saturday at Reed Arena.
+Williams said they will spend the next few days regrouping to put a better performance on the floor than that of the emotionally heavy Tuesday.

 Ultimately, as the emotionally spent Williams wrapped up his statement, he called for more transparency in the selection process from the NCAA.